RedisLabs/redisraft/docs/Deployment.md

 * The port Redis listens must not be blocked.
 * The address and port advertised by each node must be correct.
 RedisRaft infers this from the network interface's address and the port configured by Redis.
-In some cases, this inference may be wrong (e.g., when multiple network interfaces are in use, on container network that involves NAT, etc.) In these cases, the `addr=` argument can be used to specify the correct address and port.
+In some cases, this inference may be wrong (e.g., when multiple network interfaces are in use, on container network that involves NAT, etc.) In these cases, the `addr` argument can be used to specify the correct address and port.

 The `node<n>:` fields describe the various nodes as currently configured, including: